-Thank you for your help in developing the new Biodiversity Strategy
+Thank you for sharing your thoughts on the draft Biodiversity Strategy

-Council is developing a new Biodiversity Strategy to guide the protection and enhancement of biodiversity across the Shire.
+Nillumbik's draft Biodiversity Strategy 2024 - 2034 will help guide the protection and enhancement of biodiversity across the Shire.

-We sought views from 26 June to 30 July from the community about Nillumbik's biodiversity, threats and ideas for how it can be protected and enhanced.
+In previous consultation we sought views from the community about Nillumbik’s biodiversity, threats and ideas for how it can be protected and enhanced.
+Thank you to everyone who participated.
+The consultation findings can be read here.

 What we have heard